-Methylisothiazolinone and other isothiazolinone preservatives can appear in a number of guises.
+Methylisothiazolinone and other isothiazolinone preservatives can appear on labels in a number of ways.

 Methylisothiazolinone (MI / MIT)